• Skip to secondary menu

 Nolina matapensis

-This plant is available in 5 gallon and 15 gallon sizes at our Fallbrook, CA nursery.
-Nolina matapensis, commonly called Sonoran Tree Bear Grass, is a lush-looking evergreen plant which develop s a trunk over time. .
+These specimens have now reached gorgeous mature box size and are available at our Fallbrook, CA nursery.
+Nolina matapensis, commonly called Sonoran Tree Bear Grass, is a lush-looking evergreen plant which develops a trunk over time. .

 Click here for complete Price List.